 Then, Gabriel looked at me and said, “Honestly Momma, I just want to look up prehistoric pigs today.”
 That is when I remembered one of the reasons why we homeschool.
 We homeschool so that my son can learn the subjects that interest him and he is interested in all things prehistoric.
 So, I told him of course he could look up prehistoric pigs…all the while thinking to myself, “Were there prehistoric pigs?”

 When your homeschool plans go the way of the dinosaurs

 The answer is yes, yes there were prehistoric pigs!
 Who knew right?
 Apparently, Gabriel knew…He started on Dinohyus, also known as the Terminator Pig of the Early to Late Miocene.
 Did you know these pigs were 10ft long and as tall as a buffalo?
 Yeah, me neither.
 Gabriel was very excited about how powerful they were.

 These were just a few of the many bullet points that Gabriel very enthusiastically retold to me!
-His face was alight with excitement as he relayed these facts.
+Our son’s face was alight with excitement as he relayed these facts to me.
 Learning in this way is when he is happiest, and this happiness flows into me.
 I find that I become excited to learn about these creatures too!

 That night, after I put the kids to bed, I realized that I didn’t get to do as many St. Patrick’s Day activities with my son as I had planned.
 Still we both had a joyful morning and we both learned a great deal.
 Hence forth, I shall remember this St. Patrick’s Day as the day of the Terminator Pig!
 I hope he will remember fondly days like this, when he and I traveled together back in time.
 Just a reminder, it’s OK if your homeschool plans don’t go quite as planned.
 They are still learning!